platypusguy/jacobin/README.md

 ### Execution
 * Execution of bytecode :pencil2: The primary focus of current coding work<br>
-  Most bytecodes fully operational, including one- and multi-dimensional arrays
+  Most bytecodes fully operational, including one-dimension and multi-dimensional arrays

 **To do:**
 * invokespecial, invokedynamic